What is Autism Disorders, Let’s Dive Into The Truth

 – Having a sibling with ASD

-– Gender: Males are highly susceptible than females.Being male
+– Gender: Males are highly susceptible to females.Being male

 – Prenatal use of medication